jonasbergqvist/saas-cms-visual-builder-workshop/README-x10-Create-element-component.md

 The file will contain a partial query, called fragment.
 We will have to do a small modification of our 'Experience' query to seperate the 'SimpleElement' part into a fragment.

+## 10.4 Update GraphQL query
-## 10.4 Update GraphQL query in SaaS CMS or in browser
+Update GraphQL query in SaaS CMS or in browser

 Go to the SaaS CMS and GrapiQL, or use the direct url to [GraphiQL](https://cg.optimizely.com/app/graphiql?auth=nSabkbOsWUA55R2YBSYvuGCOgfAnEqE5Zah5fTHsaKlm1kQi)
 ![image](https://github.com/user-attachments/assets/dd4805d0-edeb-4849-8cb9-a705ffae5d5b)